 Today we are taking that quince for consumption.
-The recipe isn’t new but taste is altogether different.

-Original name for this type of dessert is slatko, meaning sweet.
-‘Slatko’ is an adjective except in this case when it transforms into a noun.
-Slatko od jagoda translates to ‘the strawberry sweet;’ slatko od dunja, ‘the quince sweet.’
+The original name for this type of dessert is slatko, meaning sweet.
+'Slatko' is an adjective except in this case when it transforms into a noun.
+But how do I name our slatko od dunja in English?
+I wanted to be more precise than calling it 'the quince sweet.'

 I went with the poached quince dessert.
 Think of it as a Balkan version of the Italian frutta sciroppata or Turkish ayva tatlisi.